simophin/website/content/posts/why-i-like-room.md

 early adopter of Android's Room library, I must admit this is the one thing that satisfies me on every aspect.

-So what are my problems with ORM frameworks?
+So what are my problems with common ORM frameworks?

 ### Live object is a sin